larsks/sprint-tools/README.md

 Ensure that important notes stay on top: move notes that start with `[top]` to the top of their respective column.

+### label-needs-description.py

+Find cards in the backlog that need a description and label them `needs_description`.
+We can use this during backlog grooming to highlight cards that might need additional information.